DURATION

 Hiking

 Set off early in a 4x4 drive to the bottom of Mt.
 Gjeravica, then lace-up your boots and get ready to tackle your second summit of the week.
 With your luggage loaded onto horses and eyes set on the peak, you’ll stride across blueberry-covered meadows to the ridgeline.
 The path winds through a boulder field up to a tranquil, heart-shaped alpine lake reflecting Gjeravica's dark and imposing roof.
 The final stretch to the summit becomes steeper, rugged and rough underfoot but once at the top your efforts will be quickly repaid by sweeping vistas of the Dinaric and Albanian Alps.
-After the obligatory summit photo, you’ll start your descent via an old Yugoslav border patrol route, before spending the the night in a remote traditional shepherd hut.
+After the obligatory summit photo, you’ll start your descent via an old Yugoslav border patrol route, before spending the night below the point at which Albania, Kosovo and Montenegro meet.

 Day 4